Schroeder, William (1927–2012)

 Scope and Content

-The William Schroeder fonds consists of 14 small binders of sermon manuscripts/notes, course materials (syllabi, exams, and lecture notes) for 15 courses that he taught at the Winkler Bible Institute, and miscellaneous documents related to his professional life as a teacher and minister of the gospel.
+The William Schroeder fonds consists of 14 small binders of sermon manuscripts/notes; course materials (syllabi, exams, and lecture notes) for 15 courses that he taught at the Winkler Bible Institute; correspondence, notes, and translations pertaining to his genealogical research for the Schroeder family; and miscellaneous documents related to his professional life as a teacher, historian, genealogist, and minister of the gospel.
 The fonds documents well the scope of William’s large and lasting contribution within the life of the Mennonite Brethren Church.

 - Title based on contents of fonds.